English

 The Globe Theatre, The National Theatre, Southbank Centre poetry collection and events, History Walks in London Charles Dickens Museum, Sherlock Holmes Museum, British Library exhibitions, The Foundling Museum

-Extra-curricular activities and clubs:
+Extra-curricular activities and clubs

 We run English intervention classes for KS4 and regular opportunities for trip events.
 Look out for Poetry LIVE! and theatre excursions as well as visiting authors and practitioners.